-Effective January 1, 20122022 and thereafter any Bargaining Unit member that receives or has received national certificationa certificate of completion from a national, state, local or otherwise recognized authority having jurisdiction for Haz-Mat Tech or national certification for structural collapse and of which the same is on file with or approved by the Topeka Fire Department will receive additional pay of \$500 per year, prorated over twenty-six (26) annual pay periods, with the understanding that they will be expected to fulfill hazmat duties or structural collapse duties when assigned by Management.
-Additional pay of twenty-five cents (\$0.25) per hour will be applied when a Bargaining Unit fulfills any hazmat or structural collapse assignments. according the following schedule, provided however, that nNo Member shall be eligible to receive additional pay for more than one national certification at any one time with a maximum of sixfive hundred dollars (\$600500) per year:
+Effective January 1, 2022 and thereafter any Bargaining Unit member that receives or has received a certificate of completion from a national, state, local or otherwise recognized authority having jurisdiction for Haz-Mat Tech or structural collapse and of which the same is on file with or approved by the Topeka Fire Department will receive additional pay of \$500 per year, prorated over twenty-six (26) annual pay periods, with the understanding that they will be expected to fulfill hazmat duties or structural collapse duties when assigned by Management.
+Additional pay of twenty-five cents (\$0.25) per hour will be applied when a Bargaining Unit fulfills any hazmat or structural collapse assignments.
+No Member shall be eligible to receive additional pay for more than one national certification at any one time with a maximum of five hundred dollars (\$500) per year: